Symposium AR@K21: Distorted Identities/New Dilemmas

 - KEVIN HEALEY & LIESE ZAHABI, University of New Hampshire (USA): Songwriting as Public Discourse Intervention: Countering COVID-19 Disinformation

-- MARCELLO MESSINA, Federal University of Paraíba (ITA/BRA): Accupannu (a speech-based piece of experimental music)
+- MARCELLO MESSINA, ELIMARA LIMA DOS SANTOR, JAMES KNIGHT & LUCAS PASSOS, Federal University of Paraíba (ITA/BRA): Accupannu (a speech-based piece of experimental music)

 - MATTEO PREABIANCA, OnMuTu (ITA): China Chat, a multimedia comic book

-- OLE EGEBERG, Kristiania University College, Oslo (NOR): Improvisations on Quotes.
-Using artistic methods for academic research purposes
+- OLE EGEBERG, Kristiania University College, Oslo (NOR): Quotes, Corners, a Faucet and a Sunset.
+Using Improvisation for Academic Research Purposes

 - OLE HENRIK RISØY SOLHEIM, Høyskolen Kristiania, Oslo (NOR): Musikkteater og maskulinitetsdiskurser i endring

-- SIGNE ALEXANDRA DOMOGALLA, Kristiania University College, Oslo (NOR): “Unsere Erste Heimat – Our First Home” – an autoethnographic exploration into one´s roots and the concept of inherited sin.
+- SIGNE ALEXANDRA DOMOGALLA, Kristiania University College, Oslo (NOR): “Die Erste Heimat – Our First Home” – an autoethnographic exploration into one's roots and the concept of inherited sin.

 - VÉSMA KONTERE MCQUILLAN, Kristiania University College, Oslo (NOR): Navigating Politics of The Front Row and Academia: A New Identity of a Fashion Researcher.